 Beth Jaeger-Skigen, LCSW is a licensed psychotherapist, relationship expert and leadership/organizational consultant with over twenty years of experience in her San Francisco private practice.

 Beth completed her undergraduate and graduate degrees at the University of Pennsylvania.
-She attended the International Training Program in London in Daring Way™ and Rising Strong™ led by Dr Brené Brown and is a Certified Daring Way™ Facilitator and Rising Strong™ Facilitator.
+Beth is a Certified Daring Way™ Facilitator which includes training in both The Daring Way™ and Rising Strong™.
 Beth is also endorsed by the International Centre for Excellence in Emotionally Focused Therapy as a Certified EFT Therapist and Supervisor/Consultant.

 Beth teaches and supervises therapists in Attachment Theory and Emotionally Focused Therapy (EFT) as Faculty at the San Francisco Center for Emotionally Focused Therapy (SFCEFT).
 Beth is on the Faculty at Esalen Institute, Big Sur.